ruijinyin/Association-between-mVOCs-and-rheumatoid-arthritis/README.md

-SIRI and Mortality in RA Patients (NHANES 1999–2018) This repository provides R code and documentation for reproducing the analysis presented in the manuscript:
+mVOCs co-exposure and RA (NHANES 2005–2020)
+This repository provides R code and documentation for reproducing the analysis presented in the manuscript:
-"Association between systemic inflammation response index and long-term mortality in rheumatoid arthritis: a population-based cohort study"
+"Association between volatile organic compound co-exposure and the prevalence of rheumatoid arthritis: A nationwide cross-sectional study"

 1. Data Access
-NHANES data portal: https://wwwn.cdc.gov/nchs/nhanes/Default.aspx NHANES-NDI linked mortality data: https://ftp.cdc.gov/pub/Health_Statistics/NCHS/datalinkage/linked_mortality/ This analysis uses data from the 1999–2018 cycles.
+NHANES data portal: https://wwwn.cdc.gov/nchs/nhanes/Default.aspx This analysis uses data from the 2005–2020 cycles.
 Please download the necessary datasets and place them in the /data folder.

 2. How to Run
 Open analysis.Rmd in RStudio.
-Ensure all required packages are installed.
+Ensure all required packages included in the R scripts are installed.
 Click "Run" or "Enter + Ctrl" to execute the full analysis and generate figures/tables.
-3. R Session Information
-The R version and package dependencies are shown at the end of analysis.Rmd via sessionInfo().

-4. Notes
+3. Notes
-All file paths are relative.
-No hard-coded local paths are used.
-External files such as NHANES mortality linkages must be requested separately from the CDC.
-However, given the large size of the NHANES database, it may be necessary to download datasets to a local hard drive for analysis as needed.
+Given the large size of the NHANES database, it may be necessary to download datasets to a local hard drive for analysis as needed.